 UNH philosophy minors acquire the ability to think systematically and imaginatively about fundamental and enduring issues such as morality, justice, happiness, beauty, gender, race, nature, artificial intelligence, space, time, and the meaning of life and death.
 Our internationally-renowned professors emphasize discussion, debate and writing in our courses.
 Wrestling with the “big questions” from diverse and global perspectives will prepare you exceptionally well for a variety of fulfilling careers.
 A lively and nurturing community personally invested in the success of our high achieving students, we take pride in watching our graduates excel in top law and graduate schools, innovative social justice programs, and various positions from Wall Street to Silicon Valley and beyond that seek hard workers who can think rigorously and communicate clearly.

-A philosophy minor consists of five philosophy courses with a grade of C- or above, one of which must be at the 500-level or higher (PHIL 495 Tutorial Reading and PHIL 795 Independent Study with special approval only).
+A philosophy minor consists of five (5) philosophy courses (for a total of 20 credits) with a grade of C- or above.
+At least one of the philosophy courses must be at the 500-level or higher.

 You do not need to declare a minor; however, it might be wise to meet with a faculty member from the Philosophy Department to discuss your minor plan.

-At the beginning of your final semester of study, you should complete a certification of completion of minor form, obtain the necessary signatures, and submit it to your Dean's Office.
+At the beginning of your final semester of study, you should complete a Minor Certification of Completion Form, email the completed form to firstname.lastname@example.org to request the Department Chair's signature as the Minor Advisor signature, obtain your advisor's signature, and submit it to your Dean's Office.